johnnolan/wild-magic-surge-5e/README.md

 - Discern between sorcerer spells and other spells when multiclassing
 - Auto surge when Tides of Chaos is used
 - Auto play animation effect on a Wild Magic Surge
+- Optionally Surge Check on Cantrips, not just 1st Level or higher

 ## Setting up your Player Character to work with this module